 Since her "retirement", she has been involved in many educational technology projects related to Web 2.0 and best practices for technology integration in schools/universities.
-She co-hosts the weekly Classroom 2.0 LIVE webinars on Blackboard Collaborate.
-The webinars are designed to support teachers with resources and practical suggestions for incorporating interactive, collaborative technologies into their teaching and learning by becoming connected educators.
-She is a conference organizer for the K12 Online Conference and volunteers to moderate many virtual conferences for the Learning Revolution.
+She formerly co-hosted the weekly Classroom 2.0 LIVE webinars on Blackboard Collaborate.
+The webinars were designed to support teachers with resources and practical suggestions for incorporating interactive, collaborative technologies into their teaching and learning by becoming connected educators.
+She was a conference organizer for the K12 Online Conference, and volunteers to moderate many virtual conferences for the Learning Revolution.
 She is actively involved in the EdTechTalk (ETT) community through participation in weekly webcasts.
-She is an enthusiastic DEN STAR, and a proud grandma of 3 daughters, 7 grandkids and 1 great-grandaughter, all the loves of her life.
+She is an enthusiastic DEN STAR, and a proud grandma of 3 daughters, 7 grandkids, and 2 great-grandaughters, all the loves of her life.

 Her passion is continuing to explore all of the latest technology innovations and social networking opportunities for engaging students/teachers in powerful interactive learning experiences.